jrc03c/misc-vue-components/readme.md

 ### Props

+#### `is-h-locked`

+(Optional) A boolean indicating whether or not the element is locked to its current horizontal position.
+In other words, if set to `true`, then the element cannot be dragged left or right.
+The default is `false`.

-#### `is-locked`
+#### `is-v-locked`

-(Optional) A boolean indicating whether or not the element is locked to its current position.
-In other words, if set to `true`, then the element cannot be dragged.
+(Optional) A boolean indicating whether or not the element is locked to its current vertical position.
+In other words, if set to `true`, then the element cannot be dragged up or down.
 The default is `false`.

 #### `x`